peace.

 splits me clean down the circuits,

-as if the bumblebee buzzing
+a bumblebee buzzing

-around my ankle electrified—
+around my electrified ankle

 —